shangguandong1996/FindIT2/README.md

     module)
 -   Calculate peak-gene or peak-peak correlation(peakGeneCor module)

-And there are also some other useful function like integrate different source information, calculate jaccard similarity for your TF.
+And there are also some other useful functions like integrate different source information, calculate jaccard similarity for your TF.
 I will introduce all these function in vignettes.